BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 Replication!
 Of course we are using approximately the same cohort here (UK Biobank, European) but if you are following along with a HDL Cholesterol phenotype you will hopefully be able to observe similar results given sufficient power.

-Another method of verification we reccomend is checking the QQ-plot, the expected vs observed p-values given the null hypothesis.
+Another method of verification we reccomend is checking the QQ-plot, the expected vs observed p-values given the null hypothesis of the test.
 Below we plot the variant qq-plot using Python:

 ```
 # Plot qqplot:
 import matplotlib.pyplot as plt
 import numpy as np
 import scipy.stats as stats
+import pandas as pd

 def qqplot(results, pheno, type, max_maf=None, anno=None):